influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

 full [Telegraf Configuration documentation](/telegraf/latest/administration/configuration/#global-tags).

 Next, you will see a section for `[[outputs.influxdb_v2]]`.
 This contains the information that allows Telegraf to send metrics to your InfluxDB
 Cloud account.
-There are four items configuration parameters listed: URLs, token, organization, and bucket.
+There are four configuration parameters listed: URLs, token, organization, and bucket.
 Most of the parameters here, except for bucket, are using environment variables, since this InfluxDB Template is designed to work for everyone.

-To simplify the Telegraf agent setup easier on each machine, you can replace the configuration parameters for your specifc InfluxDB Cloud account here.
+To simplify the Telegraf agent setup on each machine, you can replace the configuration parameters for your specifc InfluxDB Cloud account here.
 To get that information, exit the Edit Telegraf Configuration modal window.
 Now click on the `InfluxDB Output Plugin` button on the Telegraf page, which generates the correct configuration for sending data to your account.